suprithip/DATA-550-Final-Project/README.md

 4. Review the final report named `Final-Project-Report.pdf` in the local repository to see the analysis findings.
 5. If you wish to make changes to the code or report, create and checkout a new branch and add all new commits and pushes along this branch.
 Submit a pull request if you wish to request for the original repository to incorporate these changes.
 Note: Request may be denied.

+## How to Generate the Final Report via Docker
+1. Clone the online repository to your local repository.
+Set the current working directory to the newly downloaded repository and check to ensure all contents are present.

+2. To build the Docker image, make sure you have Docker installed on your system.
+Navigate to the local directory which contains the Dockerfile and you can either:
+  a) run the command `docker build -t data550_finalproject .` or
+  b) execute `make project_image` in the terminal window of R studio.

+Note: You can also find the already build image at: https://hub.docker.com/repository/docker/suprithip/data550_finalproject/general

+3. To run the automated version of the Docker image, you can either execute:
+  a) `docker run -v "$(pwd)"/report:/final_project/report data550_finalproject` in the terminal window of R studio or
+  b) If you wish to automate retrieving the image from Docker Hub and running the container, execute `docker run -v "$$(pwd)"/report:/final_project/report suprithip/data550_finalproject` instead

+4. The final pdf will be found in the `report` folder.

+Caution: These targets and commands have been developed using a Mac/Linux-OS system.
+Windows-OS users will need to add an extra / at the start of a file path when mounting a directory.

 ### Future Exploration
 If you would like to adjust the score threshold to investigate how the sensitivity of each diagnostic method is affected:
   1. Go to the [config.yml](config.yml) to change the number from a base threshold of 6 to any other number between 1-10.
 Save the          file.
   2. Run `make clean` to erase your previous report and figures in the output folder.
   3. Run `make report` again to regenerate your report.
 Note: While the sensitivity values in the table will change, the text description will not reflect this change, so analysis must be rewritten by researcher again based on the new values.